-If we want to access tools externally to scons on the sys.path (one example would be tools installed via the pip package manager) One way to do this is to use sys.path with the toolpath.
+If we want to access tools external to scons which are findable via sys.path (for example, tools installed via Python's pip package manager), it is possible to use sys.path with the toolpath.
 One thing to watch out for with this approach is that sys.path can sometimes contains paths to .egg files instead of directories.
 So we need to filter those out with this approach.

 '''

 namespaced target using sys.path within toolpath

 searchpaths = []

 for item in sys.path:

-if os.path.isdir(item): searchpaths.append(item)
+if os.path.isdir(item):

+searchpaths.append(item)

-env = Environment(tools = ['someinstalledpackage.SomeTool'], toolpath = searchpaths)
+env = Environment(

+tools=['someinstalledpackage.SomeTool'],

+toolpath=searchpaths

+)

+'''

+'''

 env.SomeTool(targets, sources)

 '''